codefresh-io/docs.codefresh.io/_posts/2023-10-30-oct-release-notes.md

 **General**
 * Slow performance/response within Codefresh UI.
-* `codefresh-image-reporter` failure for ECR (Elastic Container Registry) images.
 * Events missing from Audit log.
 Vadim CR-21053
-* Build output is colorless.
-CR-20996

 <br>

 **Pipelines**
-* Build step fails with error: "Failed to get console: provided file is not a console".
-Denis CR-21008
 * BitBucket builds not triggered for Pull Request (PR) events.
 Yarik CR-20796
 * BitBucket builds triggered for events not defined in pipeline.
-Olek CR-20921
 * Slow loading for Builds and Workflow pages for pipelines.
 Sasha CR-20999
 * Restarting a Cron build or restarting a Cron build from a failed step results in error: "There was a problem rebuilding the selected item.
 Please make sure that the branch <BRANCH> is accessible".
-Olek CR-20968
 * Cron validation for Terraform provider not identical to API validation.
 Yoni CR-20810
-* Failure to pull image for Alpine 3.11.
-Zhenya CR-20492
 * Cannot save views including Annotations as filters.
 Sasha CR-20269
-* Runner certificates not rotated with control plane certificates.
-Mikhail CR-20138
-* DinD pods stuck at `ContainerCreating`.
-Noam CR-19669
-* Long initialization times for pipelines.
-Ilia CR-18262
-* Save button remains disabled in Add Shared Configuration.
-Denis CR-20756
+* Statuses in build log outputs not color-coded.
 * Memory usage graph in Builds page shows **Mib** instead of **MiB**.
 Sasha CR-19038